Mary of the Passion: Death and veneration

 Mary of the Passion remained in office as Superior General of the Institute until her death.
 Worn out, she died after a brief illness in the town of Sanremo in 1904, at the age of 65.
 At that point, there were 2,000 Franciscan Missionaries of Mary serving in 86 communities on four continents.
 She was buried in the chapel of the General Motherhouse in Rome.

 In 1918, an inquiry into the life of Mother Mary was opened by the Diocese of Ventimiglia, in whose territory she had died.
-After a long period of study and many requests for this action from around the world, the Holy See, under Pope John Paul II, approved the Cause.
+Her cause was formally opened on 30 June 1923, granting her the title of Servant of God.
 The unexplained healing of a Franciscan Missionary of Mary from Pott disease was judged as miraculous and due to her intercession.
 She was beatified by Pope John Paul II, on 20 October 2002, observed that year as World Mission Day in the Catholic Church.